ConnorHayward/PENSimluation/README.md

-# PENSimulation
+# LOSim
-GEANT4 Simulation for optimizing thickness of shielding.

-Simulates various sources of radiation incident on a target.
-Target thickness and material can be controlled via macro, as can the source type and energy.
-Includes geometry for detection of scintillation photons in a PMT coupled to the base of the tile, or two SiPMs coupled to the side of the tile.
+Working branch for GEANT4 simulaiton of 6 PMT set up for measuring the light yield of PEN.

+Includes predefined geometry for existing 6 PMT set up at MPI, including all 6 PMTs, 3d printed holding strucutre, table and aluminium breadboard.
+Also includes model of the 3d printed "sandwhich" used to encase the Cs137 source, which is also modeled.

-The following histograms are produced:
+The following data files are produced:

 Light Output - number of photons detected at the chosen detector type.
 Energy deposited in target, in MeV.